pl3onasm/AADS/algorithms/greedy/fract-knapsack/README.md

 ${\Large\color{darkseagreen}\text{Linear greedy (CLRS Ex 16/15.2-6)}}$

 The greedy approach described above works fine, but can be improved upon.
 The bottleneck of the algorithm is the sorting step, which runs in $\mathcal{O}(n\log n)$ time and dominates the overall time complexity.
-This storting step, however, is not necessary.
+This sorting step, however, is not necessary.

 The idea here is based on the [quickselect algorithm](https://github.com/pl3onasm/CLRS/tree/main/algorithms/divide-and-conquer/quickselect), but instead of searching for the $k$-th smallest element in the array, we are now searching for an optimal pivot item that meets two conditions: